florianpirchner/java-gpt-commands/README.md

 Embrace the magic of GPT and witness the wonders it can do for your Java projects!

-**This few lines of natural language prompting, do all the magic:**
+**These few lines of natural language prompting, do all the magic, to let the UnitTests you found above become green:**

 Its a static text.
 Except the commands are inserted dynamicly by the registered commands.

 ```
 You are a Command Engine.
 Your primary responsibility is to deliver the best matching {COMMAND} from a list of COMMANDS as a response.

 To determine the most appropriate response, you will receive a text.
 Based on this text, you should select the best matching {COMMAND} and respond with it.

 List of available COMMANDS:
 - ASK_YOUR_BOSS - Ask your boss